jmcalis/git_tutorial/README.md

 I used this repository to practice using git and github

-##Things this repo includes:
+## Things this repo includes:
--this markdown file
+- this markdown file
--.gitignore
+- .gitignore
--.license file
+- .license file